 You may have people approach you who want to seek support for their own mental health.
 You are not expected to provide this support but can signpost to local services or information lines.
 This leaflet has lots of tips and support contacts which you could give to them.

 Make sure you have given yourself enough time to plan your activity and that this is a good time for you to do an activity.
-Get help and support from others and be sure to priorities your own well being whist planning and running the activity.
+Get help and support from others and be sure to prioritise your own well being while planning and running the activity.

 Running your own activity can be incredibly rewarding and uplifting.
 It can also be stressful to manage the preparation and to cope when things go wrong.
 Do you make sure that you look after yourself?
 What could you do to be kinder to yourself?

 We've put together some tips to get you thinking.

 What helps you to relax?
 Champion Jaya's top tips for self-care: